PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Introduction

-In real-world scenarios, the data domain poses significant challenges.
-Real-world haze is inherently non-homogeneous, often coupled with complex illumination from headlights, street lamps, and building windows, as well as camera noise and compression artifacts.
-Conversely, existing synthetic haze distributions are typically over-simplified and overly consistent, failing to capture such spatial diversity and stochastic noise.
-This stark mismatch, combined with the extreme scarcity of paired hazy-clean images in the wild, creates a severe synthetic-to-real domain gap that hinders robust generalization.
+In real-world scenarios, data distributions pose substantial challenges.
+Real-world haze is inherently non-homogeneous, often coupled with complex color shifts caused by region-wise color-tinted haze, car lights, and building windows, as well as camera noise and compression artifacts.
+Existing synthetic haze distributions are typically over-simplified and overly consistent, failing to capture such spatial diversity and stochastic noise.
+This mismatch, combined with the scarcity of paired hazy-clean images in the wild, creates a synthetic-to-real domain gap that hinders robust adaptation.

+To explicitly model haze formation while restoring the scene, we formulate image dehazing as a joint reconstruction problem, where the clear scene and scattering variables are optimized simultaneously.
+In PRISM, we propose \textbf{Proximal Scattering Atmosphere Reconstruction (PSAR)}, a physically structured framework that performs dehazing through a sequence of optimization-inspired stages.
+Each stage couples closed-form proximal updates for $J$, $T$, and $A$ with lightweight refinement blocks, transforming the dehazing task into a compact, physics-guided reconstruction process.
+By representing both $A$ and $T$ as spatial variables, PSAR can better model non-uniform haze and color shifts, instead of forcing these effects to be implicitly absorbed by the restored radiance.

-To further improve real-world generalization, besides building a lightweight online non-uniform haze synthesis framework to generate more diverse haze, PRISM introduces a Selective Self-Distillation Adaptation (\textbf{SSDA}) scheme.
-In this framework, an EMA teacher produces pseudo-labels that are evaluated alongside the student's predictions by an ensemble of perceptual metrics.
-The student selectively distills knowledge only from superior targets to mitigate confirmation bias.
-Beyond this external guidance, the ASM-based models naturally unify haze understanding and clean-image generation by estimating transmission and atmospheric light while reconstructing a clean scene Leveraging this, we utilize the teacher network to explicitly understand the student’s output for any residual haze, guiding the student to further refine its dehazing.
-This dual mechanism establishes a mutually reinforcing cycle for robust unsupervised adaptation within a unified physical framework.
+To further improve real-world adaptation, PRISM introduces a \textbf{Selective Self-Distillation Adaptation (SSDA)} scheme together with a lightweight online non-uniform haze synthesis framework.
+In this framework, an exponential moving average (EMA) teacher produces pseudo-labels, which are evaluated alongside the student's predictions by an ensemble of perceptual metrics.
+The student distills only from targets that pass a conservative quality gate, reducing its exposure to erroneous pseudo-labels.
+Beyond this external guidance, the ASM-based model naturally unifies haze modeling and clean-image restoration by estimating transmission and atmospheric light while reconstructing a clean scene.
+Leveraging this property, we use the teacher network to audit the student's output for residual haze and guide further refinement.
+This scattering-based audit complements quality-gated distillation, providing an additional physical constraint for more stable unsupervised adaptation.